TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 For me this has been a welcome upgrade.
 Ditching the maintenance and plugin-bloat allows returning focus on what a blog is about: Content.

-Good luck setting up your own Caddy/Hugo site.
+Good luck setting up your own Caddy/Hugo site!

  [^footnote_wordpress]: Of course there is the possibility to automate the updating of Wordpress and the plugins.
 However, this goes against what I consider a good practice: Actually testing any change before blindly putting it in production and hope for the best.
 Admitted: Guarding against vulnerabilities is definitely the lesser of evils in this case.
 But essentially that would require setting up restore points and means to test if all plugins still work.
 For hardening Wordpress a plugin like [Wordfence](https://nl.wordpress.org/plugins/wordfence/) will help a lot.
 Altogether, I consider it a lot of moving parts for a site where almost nothing 'moves'.
  [^footnote_caddy]: What makes the Caddy role 'fine'?
 Multi-platform.
 Ongoing development.
 A Vagrantfile that makes it easy to test and contribute.
 And a sign of good understanding of Ansible: Tests that focus on role execution being idempotent, meaning repeated runs of the same config will record 0 changes.